workbenchapp/solana-workbench-releases/README.md

 ![](https://github.com/workbenchapp/solana-workbench-releases/blob/main/solworkbench.png?s=200)

 You can download the Workbench, report issues, and feature requests here.
 Solana Workbench is alpha software.
-It might be a little rough, and we might make breaking changes.
-Eventually, things will get much more stable.
+It will be a little rough, and we will make breaking changes.
+Eventually, things will get more stable.

 ## Disclaimer